Eddie’s Baby Banner

 When I finished wrapping Lazslo and positioned it on the felt background, there wasn’t enough contrast, so I gave it a candy stripe to make it pop more.

 I use an ironing board as a work surface.
-Here, you can see what I’m working on in the middle and on either side are printouts of banners I’ve made in the past, which I used for reference.
+Here, you can see what I’m working on in the middle.
+On either side are printouts of banners I’ve made in the past, which I used for reference.

 I had to wrap the numbers a couple of times because the size was off.